nsmithuk/local-kms/README.md

 ```
 Which will create a single key with the ID `bc436485-5092-42b8-92a3-0aa8b93536dc`, and an alias to the key with the name `alias/testing`.

-`BackingKeys ` must be an array of **one or more** hex encoded 256bit keys.
-Adding more than one backing key simulates the effect of the CMK having been rotated.
+`BackingKeys ` must be an array of **one or more** hex encoded 256bit keys (can be generated using `openssl rand -hex 32`).

 Seeding files also support multiple keys, aliases and backing keys.
+Adding more than one backing key simulates the effect of the CMK having been rotated.

 ```yaml
 Keys: